bigrobsf/websocket-chat/README.md

 ## Prerequisite Skills

-*	Beginner to Intermediate JavaScript, HTML, and optionally, CSS
+*	Beginner to Intermediate JavaScript
+* Some knowledge of HTML and CSS is helpful
 *	Node.js
-*	Terminal / command line
+*	Familiarity using a command line interface

 ## Development Environment

 You'll need:

-* A text editor (for example, Atom or Sublime Text)
+* A code-friendly text editor (for example, Atom or Sublime Text)
 * Node.js
 * A compatible browser.
 This has been tested on recent versions of Chrome, Safari, and Firefox for OS X.